nenadmarkus/nets-and-trees/README.md

 ```

 Basically, the report discusses some modifications of the method introduced by Ren et al. (CVPR2014), "Face Alignment at 3000 FPS via Regressing Local Binary Features".
-However, instead to face alignment, these ideas are applied to MNIST classification.
+However, instead to face alignment, these ideas are here applied to MNIST classification.
+This approach can illustrate the basic idea of the report in a relatively few lines of code.

 ## Running the code